 We have lots of big machines, from fridges to washing machines to cars.
 But we also have a whole other set of machines flying over our heads.
 Not just airplanes, but smaller machines called satellites.
 They fly around Earth even higher than airplanes, and bounce phone calls and videos back down to our phones and computers.
 The International Space Station (ISS) is a really big satellite – astronauts live inside it for months.
 The best part is, you can see these spaceships from down here on the ground!
-Just click on this link, click on your state, then pick a town near yours.
+Just click on this link and search for your state.
 It tells you when to go outside to see the ISS and other satellites fly over you.
 Just don’t run out there in your underwear – these machines can take pictures.

 Wee ones: Look out the window.
 Do you see anything in the sky?
 The Sun, Moon, or stars?
 Or an airplane, or a bird?
 Count however many you can!